formlio/forml/docs/lifecycle.rst

         $ python3 setup.py test

 Evaluate
-    Perform a backtesting evaluation based on the specs defined in ``evaluation.py`` and return the metrics.
-This can be defined either as cross-validation or hold-out training.
+    Perform a backtesting evaluation based on the specs defined in ``evaluation.py`` and report the metrics.
+The predicted outcomes are first derived using the user-configured method implementing techniques such as cross-validation or hold-out training.
 One of the potential use-cases might be a CI integration to continuously monitor (evaluate) the changes in the project development.

     Example::